|

 throughout the country on military history, and a practicing attorney.

-Reading: Not War But Murder: Cold Harbor 1864.
-Review From Library
+Recommended Reading: Not War But Murder: Cold Harbor

 By contrast,

-before the 1864 presidential election.
-Furgurson's contribution is his evocative retelling of a great American military tragedy.
+a battlefield victory before the 1864 presidential election.
+Furgurson's contribution is his evocative retelling of a great

-of the Fletcher Pratt Award.
-In this authoritative chronicle of the great 1864 Overland Campaign in Virginia, Noah Andre Trudeau
+Winner of the Fletcher Pratt Award.
+In this authoritative chronicle of the great 1864 Overland Campaign in Virginia, Noah

-vividly re-creates the brutal forty days that marked the beginning of the end of the Civil War.
-In riveting detail Trudeau
+Andre Trudeau vividly re-creates the brutal forty days that marked the beginning of the end of the Civil War.
+In riveting

-traces the carnage from the initial battles in Virginia's Wilderness to the gruesome hand-to-hand
+detail Trudeau traces the carnage from the initial battles in Virginia's Wilderness to the

 Anna River, to the killing ground of Cold Harbor.
 Through fascinating eyewitness accounts, he relates the human stories behind this epic